 Requires MDOC to establish an online career high school education pilot program to serve up to 400 prisoners through a regionally accredited public or private school district that offers career-based online high school diplomas; authorizes MDOC to use federal funds to expand the program beyond 400 prisoners; authorizes funding to be used for certification programs related to the enhanced food technology program; requires MDOC to report on progress of prisoners in the program.
 Executive deletes.
 House deletes.
+Senate deletes.
+Conference deletes.

 Sec.
-913.(2) Prisoner Completion of Various Programming - RETAINED
+913 (2).
+Prisoner Completion of Various Programming - RETAINED

 Expresses legislative intent that prisoners who are required to complete sex offender, assaultive offender, violent offender, and Thinking for Change programming as a condition of parole be transferred to facilities where programming is available.
 Executive deletes.
 House retains.
+Senate deletes.
+Conference retains.